larrymyers/protoc-gen-twirp_typescript/README.md

 #### package_name

-If you'd like to publish the generated code as an npm module then use this parameter to set the name in the package.json file.
-An index module will be created as well that will expose all exported interfaces and classes, as well as reference the isomorphic-fetch polyfill.
+If you'd like to publish the generated code as an npm package then use this parameter to set the name in the package.json file.
+An index module will be created that will expose all exported interfaces and classes.

     protoc --twirp_typescript_out=package_name=haberdasher:./example/ts_client ./example/service.proto

 ## Using the Example

+Run the server:

     make run
-    cd example/ts_client
-    npm install
-    cd ..
-    ./ts_client/node_modules/.bin/tsc main.ts

-Run the server:

     go run cmd/haberdasher/main.go

 In a new terminal run the client:

+    cd example/ts_client
+    npm install && npm run prepare
     node main.js